 For legal questions about Texas vital records, please consult an attorney.
 For questions about ordering birth and death records online, see the Texas.gov: Frequently Asked Questions page.
 The questions and answers below address general information about getting birth and death records.

-Who can request a certified copy of a birth certificate or a death certificate?
+Who can request a certified copy of a birth or death certificate?

-For births within the past 75 years and deaths within the past 25 years, only the immediate family members to the person whose name is on the birth certificate or death certificate are eligible to request a copy.
-All those with any other relationship to this person must provide legal documentation, such as a court order establishing guardianship.
+For births within the past 75 years and deaths within the past 25 years, only the immediate family members of the person whose name is on the birth certificate or death certificate are eligible to request a copy.
+Those with any other relationship must provide legal documentation, such as a court order establishing guardianship.
 If you are the legal representative of a qualified applicant, send us a release which documents a direct and tangible interest in the record you are requesting.